The information passing across my desk is telling the truth about brands that campaign over multiple channels.

 Here's the basic roadmap for building a cross channel strategy:

-- Determine what specifically you are planning to offer in the digital space
+- Determine what precisely you are planning to offer in the digital space

-- Identify needs and/or goals, with an eye toward results in return-on-investment (ROI)
+- Identify needs and goals, with an eye towards results in return-on-investment (ROI)

 - Determine what digital platforms can help your business achieve the objectives in steps 1 and 2

 Mind you, that's the slightly dumbed-down version of how a cross channel digital strategy works.
 It may sound simple enough, but when you start to factor in budgetary concerns and other variables, you soon realise that it can be complicated.